SAG-org/schedule_abstraction-main/include/global/extension/README_extensions.md

 -   **Merge Conservatively:** Your `merge` logic is crucial for correctness.
 The merged state must represent a superset of the possibilities of the original states.
 For example, when merging intervals, take the union.
 When merging a "max value seen so far", take the maximum of both.
 An incorrect merge can lead to unsound results.
 -   **Manage Memory Wisely** Tens of thousands of states may co-exist in memory.
 Keep the memory footprint of your state extension as small as possible.
 -   **Thread Safety** If the exploration is single-threaded (typical), no extra synchronization is needed.
 If you later parallelize state expansion, confine all mutation during a child state construction to that child’s extension object.
 Space-level aggregates should either use atomic operations or be updated in a controlled (serialized) post-processing step.
--  **Enabling / Disabling** The extension can be enabled for each analysis independently without need to recompile (for example, based on command line arguments or custom configuration files). *Do not enable* your extension (by not calling `MyAnalysisExtension<MyTimeType>::activate(...)`) whenever it is not required to reduce the analysis runtime and memory overhead.
+-  **Enabling / Disabling** The extension can be enabled for each analysis independently without need to recompile (for example, based on command line arguments or custom configuration files). *Don't enable* your extension whenever it is not required to reduce the analysis runtime and memory overhead, i.e., do not call `MyAnalysisExtension<MyTimeType>::activate(...)` unless you need to extecute that extension.